wesflo/foodporn-theme/README.md

 # foodporn-theme
-Starting with my Public theme for my Foodblog
+Starting with my public theme for my Foodblog